KDP and Audiobook Publishing: ACX, Findaway Voices, and Your Options for Going Audio

 Vappingo’s manuscript proofreading service ensures your text is clean, consistent, and clear before it reaches the narrator — which reduces production errors, minimises costly re-records, and results in a higher-quality finished audio product.
 The same proofread manuscript that produces a clean ebook and a professional print edition serves as the foundation for a professional audiobook.
 Investing in proofreading once benefits all three formats simultaneously.
 For the broader production workflow that connects manuscript preparation to publishing across all formats, see the Complete KDP Formatting Guide.

 The quality of the best AI narration has improved substantially and is adequate for some non-fiction content where vocal characterisation matters less.
 For fiction, AI narration remains noticeably inferior to professional human narration for the character voice differentiation that listeners expect.
-Authors considering AI narration should check each distribution platform’s current policies before investing in AI-narrated production, as the landscape is changing quickly and platforms may update their requirements.
-The Alliance of Independent Authors monitors these developments and publishes updated guidance at allianceindependentauthors.org — a useful resource for authors navigating the fast-evolving audiobook production landscape.
+Authors considering AI narration should check each distribution platform’s current policies before investing in AI-narrated production, as the landscape is changing quickly and platforms are updating their requirements regularly.
+The Novelists Inc. perspective on the broader audiobook royalty-share-or-not decision and the ACX/wide-distribution trade-off is at ninc.com — useful supplementary context covering the financial decisions that surround the production-method choices in this article.

 Audiobook Metadata and Discovery